KnightVR/XRSupport/README.md

 This should run the application inside the Quest!

-# Generating a repository from this template
+# Generating a repository for your project
 Clone this repository
 ```
 git clone https://github.com/KnightVR/XRSupport.git